websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/publications/resolving-conflicts.md

 ## Resolving Missing Parent Conflicts

 Missing Parent conflicts occur when a child entity is created or edited in your publication, while its parent has been removed from production.
 Examples include deleting a folder from production, while your publication adds or modifies a sub-folder.
 To resolve missing parent conflicts, you can discard the conflicting changes from your publication or revert the deletion in production.
 See [Reverting Changes](./reverting-changes.md) for how to revert changes published to production.
-Missing parent conflicts can only be resolved manually.

 ## Additional Information